amosccchang1018/playwright-automation-framework/readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Recommendation for future test plans and infrastructure
+## Future Testing Plans and Infrastructure Recommendations

 ---

-* Using tools e.g. Confluence and Jia
+* Utilize tools like Confluence and Jira for better project management.
-* Finish the Infrastructure framework
+* Finalize the infrastructure framework.

 #### Infrastructure for future test plans